 The Problem These Implants Solve

 Conventional implants require the alveolar ridge — the jaw bone that housed the tooth roots — to be present, sufficiently wide, and of adequate density.
 In patients with severe upper jaw bone loss, particularly after years of edentulism or multiple failed implant/grafting attempts, the posterior alveolar ridge may be entirely absent or so thin that conventional placement is not viable.
+Zygomatic implants bypass this problem by anchoring in the zygomatic bone (cheekbone).
+Pterygoid implants bypass it by anchoring in the pterygoid plates at the back of the maxilla.

 How They Are Used Together